Crazy Flavorful Steak with Herby Vinegar Sauce

 Notes

-- Leftovers and storage: Store any leftover steak separately from the rice and toppings in airtight containers in the refrigerator for up to 3 days.
+- Storage: Refrigerate steak separately from rice and toppings for up to 3 days.

-- Recommended for serving in rice bowls: sautéed zucchini or corn, sliced avocado, roasted or grilled veggies, fresh spinach.
+- Serving ideas: Add sautéed zucchini or corn, avocado, roasted or grilled veggies, or spinach.
+Roasted plantains are a great alternative to rice.

 Nutrition